The Visualization Definition And How It Transforms Your Life

 For example, if you want to win an award in the future for contribution at your work, you would close your eyes and picture yourself winning the award.
 You would think about what it would feel like to hear your name called as the winner.
 You would think about what you were wearing and what you looked like.
-You would even imagine the details about who is presenting the award to you, what are they saying about you, and what it feels like to hold the award in your hand.
+You would even imagine the details about who is presenting the award to you, what they are saying about you, and what it feels like to hold the award in your hand.

 Another way to understand what visualization looks like is to think about sports.
 Many professional athletes use the practice of visualization before games.
 They think through shooting the ball, passing the ball, throwing the ball, catching the ball, hitting the ball, kicking the ball, or whatever their sport requires.
-Studies have been done that found that basketball players were able to improve the percentage of free throws made by simply visualizing making free throws without even practicing shooting the ball
+Studies have been done that found that basketball players were able to improve the percentage of free throws made by simply visualizing making free throws without even practicing shooting the ball.

 How To Visualize

 If you want to start adding the practice of visualization into your life, here are the steps that you can follow.